 Incoming Transfer Students

-If students have been enrolled full-time at any institution except Northwestern, they will be considered a transfer student.
+Any student who has completed courses for credit after graduation from secondary school should apply via the transfer admissions process.
 Once admitted, the Office of Undergraduate Admission will initiate a preliminary transfer credit evaluation on the student’s behalf, which will be conducted by the Office of the Registrar based on transcripts that were submitted at the time of application.

 A credit conversion formula is used to determine the number of NU units a student is awarded.
 The sum of transferable credits is multiplied by the number of credits required to earn an NU degree (42, 45, 48 or 50), then the result is divided by the number of credits required to earn a degree at the student’s previous institution (we round up or down to nearest integer.
 We round up if the result has a decimal of .5 or higher).